Reykjanes peninsula

 Volcanic activity on the Reykjanes Peninsula

-A new fissure eruption started on Reykjanes Peninsula by Sundhnúksgígar crater on November 20, at 11:14 PM.
+A new fissure eruption started on the Sundhnúkar fissure just north of Grindavík on April 1st at 9:45 am.
 Air traffic to and from Iceland operates normally, and the country remains a safe destination.

 KEY TAKEAWAYS:

-• Air traffic to and from Iceland operates normally, and the country remains a safe destination.
+• Air traffic to and from Iceland remains unaffected during the eruption, and all services across the country continue to operate as usual.

 MONITORING AND PREPAREDNESS